sinc-lab/rna-llm-folding/README.md

 ```

 ## Reproduction of experiments
-Scripts to train and evaluate a RNA-LLM for RNA secondary structure prediction are in the `scripts` folder.
+Scripts to train and evaluate a RNA-LLM-based  secondary structure predictor are in the `scripts` folder.

-For example, to use the _one-hot_ embedding for the _ArchiveII_ dataset, run:
+For example, to use the _one-hot_ embedding for the _ArchiveII_ dataset, in the cross-family partitions, run:
 ```
 python scripts/run_archiveII_famfold.py --emb one-hot_ArchiveII
 ```

 The `--emb` option is used to tell the script the desired LLM and dataset combination that will be used for training and testing.
 In the example, we used the _one-hot_ embedding for _ArchiveII_, already available in `data/embeddings`.
 By default, train will be executed on GPU if available.
 Results will be saved in `results/<timestamp>/<dataset>/<llm>`.

 To run the experiments with other datasets, use `scripts/run_bpRNA.py`, `scripts/run_bpRNA_new.py`, `scripts/run_pdb-rna.py` and `scripts/run_archiveII_kfold.py`, which are invoked the same way that’s described in the example.
+For more details on the benchmark method and data, check our manuscript.

-To use other embeddings and datasets, download the RNA-LLM embedding representations for the desired LLM-dataset combination from the following table, and save them in the `data/embeddings` directory.
+To use other embeddings and datasets, download the RNA-LLM embedding representations for the desired LLM-dataset combination from the following table, and uncompress them in the `data/embeddings` directory.
+The files are in 7z format.

 | ArchiveII   |  bpRNA & bpRNA-new | PDB-RNA |